-Payment Paid to phone service subscribers who: Disability Support Pension receive youth rates (aged under 21, no children).
-Parenting Payment (Single) • are under Age Pension age.
-Parenting Payment (Partnered) if under Age Pension age have been assessed as having a partial capacity to work, or are aged 60 or over and have received income support continuously for 9 months.
-JobSeeker Payment Farm Household Allowance have been assessed as having a partial capacity to work, or are a single principal carer of a dependent child, or are aged 60 or over and have received income support continuously for at least 9 months.
-Special Benefit if under Age Pension age are aged 60 or over and have been in receipt of income support continuously for at least 9 months.
-Youth Allowance (job seeker) have been assessed as having a partial capacity to work, or are a single principal carer of a dependent child.
+Paid to phone service subscribers who: receive youth rates (aged under 21, no children). • are under Age Pension age. have been assessed as having a partial capacity to work, or are aged 60 or over and have received income support continuously for 9 months. have been assessed as having a partial capacity to work, or are a single principal carer of a dependent child, or are aged 60 or over and have received income support continuously for at least 9 months. are aged 60 or over and have been in receipt of income support continuously for at least 9 months. have been assessed as having a partial capacity to work, or are a single principal carer of a dependent child.